juytter/commoncolors.css/README.md

 ```

-Add the prefix `bd-` to apply a border color
+Add the prefix `bd-` to apply border colors

 ```html
 /* red text with red borders */